imrefazekas/harcon/README.md

-Harcon - Microservice solution for the harmonic convergence of node-based enterprise entities or in-browser communication between web components.
-It serves as a messaging/service bus allowing your to orchestrate your entities.
+Harcon - Proven and reliable microservice solution for the harmonic convergence of JS entities.
+Scalable from in-browser web components till highly structured node-based enterprise components of real-time systems.

 [![NPM](https://nodei.co/npm/harcon.png)](https://nodei.co/npm/harcon/)

 ========
-[harcon](https://github.com/imrefazekas/harcon) is a enterprise-level service bus for NodeJS/Browser giving superior abstraction layer for interoperability between entities in a highly structured and fragmented ecosystem.
+[harcon](https://github.com/imrefazekas/harcon) is a service bus for NodeJS/Browser giving superior abstraction layer for interoperability between entities in a highly structured and fragmented ecosystem.
 It allows you to design and implement complex workflows where context and causality of messages are important.

 The library has a stunning feature list beyond basic messaging functionality.

 - __Channel-agnostic__: harcon represents a very abstract messaging framework allowing you to use any underlaying technology your application requires: [AMQP](http://www.amqp.org), [ZeroMQ](http://zeromq.org), [XMPP](http://xmpp.org), etc...
-For zeromq plugin, please check this: [harcon-zero](https://github.com/imrefazekas/harcon-zero)
+For zeromq integration, please check this: [harcon-zero](https://github.com/imrefazekas/harcon-zero)

 - __Tracking__: you can monitor every message delivered (request or response) by only few lines of code